-Homeless needs in the County are largely met through several public and non-profit agencies, including Family of Woodstock, the Continuum of Care agency members, and the Ulster County Department of Social Services.
+Homeless needs in the County are largely met through several public and non-profit agencies, including Family of Woodstock, the Consortium of Care agency members, and the Ulster County Department of Social Services.
 Owing to the success of Housing Choice Vouchers and the extremely effective coordinated efforts of Family of Woodstock, who have provided services in the County since 1970, the homeless population is largely sheltered and provided numerous rehabilitation and developmental services.
-It should be noted that while a significant percentage of homeless youth are LGBTQ, this population is not accounted for in the data provided below.